jdavis8898/Super-Original-Monster-Battler/README.md

 ```

 ## **Stretch Goals**
-- Add an additional class `Item` that would have a many-to-many relationship with `User`
 - Incoprorate sound and/or animation with the moves
 - Make a free roam area
+- Make `type` have an affect on damage
+- Add an additional class `Item` that would have a many-to-many relationship with `User`

 ## **Timeline**
-- Wedesday (2/21): Have backend done by afternoon
+- Wednesday (2/21): Have backend done by afternoon
-- Friday (2/23): Have MVP completed by end of day
+- Monday (2/26): Have MVP completed by end of day
 - Week of 2/25: Work on stretch goals